 3. Staffing and career management:

-The SOC's extra detail will help agencies better use and apply career data from sources like the Occupational Outlook Handbook and O*NET, an automated resource that replaced the Dictionary of Occupational Titles (DOT).
+The Standard Occupational Classification (SOC) System extra detail will help agencies better use and apply career data from sources like the Occupational Outlook Handbook and O*NET, an automated resource that replaced the Dictionary of Occupational Titles (DOT).
 It will make it easier to identify relationships within and between Roles, as well as evaluate career advancement options.
 It will assist agencies in developing staffing and competency-based plans, as well as in identifying related positions and similar employees when staffing reductions are necessary.
 Furthermore, assigning SOC codes to positions will improve state HR professionals' understanding of their agency's staff in terms of the larger world of work.